 Both types of fiberglass shingles can vary the color on a single roof, but three-tab is commonly a single color while the dimensional tiles have visible shade and hue difference among each piece.

 All contemporary roofing materials have limitless color options and fiberglass shingles are no different.
-Green, red, brown, gray and black are all common for fiberglass shingles.
+Green, red, brown, gray, and black are all common for fiberglass composition shingles.

 Additional Considerations and Features

 A significant advantage architectural shingles has over 3-tab is the manufacturer’s warranty.
-Typically, the 3-tab or strip shingles will carry a warranty for anywhere from 15 to 30 years depending on manufacturer, climate, and regional environmental factors.
-Architectural grade starts with a minimum of 30 years.
+Typically, the 3-tab or strip shingles will carry a material warranty for anywhere from 15 to 30 years depending on the manufacturer, climate, and regional environmental factors.
+Architectural grade shingles start with a minimum of 30 years rating.

-The same roof mentioned in the Cost Basics section above, using laminate shingles, would be $10,500 to $15,500 with labor, for 20 squares.
+The same roof mentioned in the Cost Basics section above, using higher end laminate shingles like GAF Timberline HDZ or Owens Corning Duration shingles, would be priced between $9,000 to $15,000 for a typical 20 squares or 2,000 square foot roof professionally installed.

 Some manufacturers use colored granules designed to reflect sun rays, thus delivering cool roof type technology on an asphalt shingle application.

-While metal roofing is superior when it comes to actual cool roof benefits, you’ll want to check for Energy Star rated fiberglass shingles to achieve these sorts of benefits.
+While metal roofing is superior when it comes to actual CoolRoof benefits, you’ll want to check for Energy Star or CRRC (CoolRoof) rated fiberglass shingles to achieve these sorts of benefits.

-Similarly, contemporary fiberglass shingles have the option of being treated for algae resistance.
-If you go for these, plan to pay as much as 15 percent more for roofing material.
+Similarly, contemporary fiberglass shingles have the option of being treated for algae resistance and many popular architectural shingle products like GAF Timberline HDZ and Owens Corning Duration shingles are pre-treated for algae protection.
+If you go for these, plan to pay as much as 10 percent more for algae-resistant shingles.

 For homeowners in high humidity or increased precipitation, this may be of interest to you.